diagram-ai/ocr/README.md

 At the terminal, go to the folder containing the project and type the following command to start the localhost server.
 > python manage.py runserver

-To tag the few proper nouns that might not be recognised corectly, run the `filtered.py` script.
+To tag the few proper nouns in english that might not be recognised corectly, run the `filtered.py` script.

 `filtered.py` depends on nltk tokenizing modules.
 To install them, run-